 This restaurant may be hard to find (look for the yellow door directly behind the Tbilisi Drama Theatre!), but its good food and relaxing courtyard is worth the search.

-45. Enjoy fine dining with a view at Meama…
+51. Enjoy unique fine dining with a view at Bina 37…

 Tucked into an unassuming courtyard in a residential neighbourhood in central Tbilisi, Keto & Kote is another excellent stop for modern Georgian cuisine.
 Their traditional Georgian salad is to die for and their other dishes are also all of a very high quality.
 The wine list is great, as well.